HeliosLang/website/docs/learn/understanding-eutxos.md

 >**Note**: the data of all accounts on Ethereum are stored in a [**Merkle-Patricia trie**](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/), which is like a fancy hashmap.
 After all the transactions in a block are run, the root hash of the block trie is added to the chain.

-### The eUTxO model
+### The EUTXO model

-In the eUTxO model tokens are stored in UTxOs.
+In the EUTXO model tokens are stored in UTxOs.
 A UTxO is like (electronic)-cash where each individual bundle of bills (Ada and native-tokens) is stored separately.

 A transaction in the UTxO model takes one or more UTxOs as **transaction inputs**, which are destroyed, and creates one or more UTxOs as **transaction outputs**.